Four large parts of crashed AirAsia jet found on sea floor

 WEATHER FACTOR

-The cause of the crash, the first fatal accident suffered by the AirAsia (AIRA.KL) group, remains unexplained.
+The cause of the crash, the first fatal accident suffered by the AirAsia group, remains unexplained.

 The plane was flying at 32,000 ft (9,753 metres) and the pilot had asked to climb to 38,000 ft just before contact was lost.
 When air traffic controllers granted permission to fly at 34,000 ft a few minutes later there was no response.